bluenviron/mavp2p/README.md

 Features:

-* Link together an arbitrary number of different types of endpoints:
+* Link together an arbitrary number of different kinds of endpoints:
   * serial
   * UDP (client, server or broadcast mode)
   * TCP (client or server mode)